mesqueeb/merge-anything/README.md

 > Any property that's nested more than 1 level without an overlapping parent property will be reactive and linked in both the merge result and the source

 However, **there is a really easy solution**.
 We can just copy the merge result to get rid of any reactivity.
 For this we can use the [copy-anything](https://github.com/mesqueeb/copy-anything) library.
-This library makes sure that special class instances do not break, so you can use it without fear of breaking stuff!
+This library also makes sure that _special class instances do not break_, so you can use it without fear of breaking stuff!

 See below how we integrate 'copy-anything':
 ```js